 The 17 Most Common Online Scams

-This is perhaps the most common form of online scam out there, largely because of how well it works.
+This is perhaps the most common online scam out there, primarily because of how well it works.
 Essentially, phishing is cybercriminals' attempt to get you to give them your information.
 Usually, phishing is done via email, and these emails are designed to look real.

-For example, a phishing email could come from someone you know who has had their email account hacked, making it seem like the email is real.
+For example, a phishing email could come from someone you know who has had their email account hacked, making it seem like the email is authentic.

 One of the best examples of this was the Google Docs phishing scam from a few years ago.
-In this instance, the email invited you to edit a doc, and it worked within Google's system, so it looked about as real as it could get.
-However, by agreeing to edit this document, users were granting a third-party software the right to read your emails and access your contacts.
+In this instance, the email invited you to edit a doc, which worked within Google's system, so it looked about as real as possible.
+However, by agreeing to edit this document, users were granted third-party software the right to read their emails and access their contacts.
 This gave the hackers access to sensitive personal information, such as bank account and credit/debit card numbers, as well as your social security number, which can be used to steal pretty much everything from you.

-Phishing scams come in all shapes and sizes, though.
+Phishing scams come in all shapes and sizes.
 For example, some may tell you that you're at risk of being charged huge fines by the IRS, or they may even say that someone else has hacked your account, but they will all tell you to give your information, usually right away, so that you can "stay safe."
-But all they are trying to do is create a sense of urgency so that you succumb to the scam without thinking.
+But they are trying to create a sense of urgency so that you succumb to the scam without thinking.

-Because of the diverse forms of phishing, it's hard to fully protect yourself.
+Because of the diverse forms of phishing, it may be hard to detect so you have to get equipped with software that has anti-phishing technology like Eset Antivirus to fully protect yourself.
 The best defense is to double check who is asking for your information.
-If it comes from someone you know and it feels weird, reach out to them to find out if they really sent it, and when in doubt, just don't click.
+If it comes from someone you know and it feels weird, reach out to them to find out if they sent it, and when in doubt, just don't click.

 This is essentially the same thing as phishing, but the difference is that the hackers aren't after your information.
 Instead, they're usually looking for you to provide access to information for which you have privileged access.
 The classic example of this is the spear-phishing attack that managed to hack the Democratic National Convention.

 Another variation of phishing is smshing.
-It works in essentially the same way except that the fraudulent message will come through as a text message.
-It may come from one of your contacts or pretend to come from an institution with which you normally associate.
+It works essentially the same way, except that the fraudulent message will come through as a text message.
+It may come from one of your contacts or pretend to come from an institution with which you usually associate.
 Again, if it feels random - meaning you've done nothing to solicit this information - then leave it alone.
 Remember: when in doubt, don't click!

-This particular type of scam is rather difficult to prevent merely because of its randomness.
-Essentially, these scams are based around companies that pretend to sell you products they have no intention of ever sending you.
+This particular scam is challenging to prevent merely because of its randomness.
+Essentially, these scams are based on companies pretending to sell you products they do not intend to send.
 You may get a confirmation email after you pay, and they will certainly take your money, but the product will never arrive.

-These scams will sometimes arrive to you via email or social media, but they will always direct you to a third-party eCommerce store.
-They will often offer high-end, luxury items at a very low price (a red flag) and they will usually demand payment via electronic funds transfer.
+These scams usually arrive via email or social media, but they will always direct you to a third-party eCommerce store.
+They will often offer high-end, luxury items at a very low price (a red flag) and usually demand payment via electronic funds transfer.
 You may also find these sites if you search for specific items.

-If you're lucky, the worst thing that will happen is you'll lose the money you spend.
-But if you gave your credit card information, there's a good chance those who set up the scam are going to try and use it to make further purchases.
+If you're lucky, losing the money you spend is the worst thing that will happen.
+But if you gave your credit card information, there's a good chance those who set up the scam will use it to make further purchases.

 This is one of the oldest online scams in the book, but shockingly, it still gets people.
-It's called the Nigerian scam because the first versions of it were sent from someone in Nigeria, but nowadays you can get emails from pretty much all over the world, and they all say the same thing.
-The term 419 comes from the designation this scam has received in the Nigerian legal code.
+It's called the Nigerian scam because the first versions of it were sent from someone in Nigeria, but nowadays, you can get emails from pretty much all over the world, and they all say the same thing.
+The term 419 comes from this scam's designation in the Nigerian legal code.

 Cryptocurrencies, the most famous being Bitcoin, have taken the world by storm.
-They are cool, exciting, and often times quite valuable.
-However, few people truly understand how these things work, and cybercriminals are more than willing to use this ignorance to steal some money from you, or worse, all your personal information.
+They are cool, exciting, and often quite valuable.
+However, few people truly understand how these things work, and cyber criminals use this ignorance to steal some money from you, or worse, all your personal information.

-Most of these scams will encourage you to make an initial investment in a company that is about to go up for an Initial Coin Offering (ICO).
-In exchange for your money, you'll get a stake in the company, and, as the hackers will claim, this is going to make you rich.
+These types of scams will encourage you to make an initial investment in a company that is about to go up for an Initial Coin Offering (ICO).
+In exchange for your money, you'll get a stake in the company, and, as the hackers claim, this will make you rich.

-Sometimes these companies do actually exist, but the coins they are selling are either worthless or high risk.
+Sometimes these companies exist, but the coins they sell are either worthless or high risk.
 But most of the time, these companies are fictitious, and your payment will go towards nothing.
 Plus, if you do this, whoever contacted you will have your information, which they can use to rob you even more.

-The fine print has the power to ruin us all.
-Nearly every online service we use has a set of terms on conditions to which we must agree, and they are usually longer than any book we've ever read.
+The fine print scam has the power to ruin us all.
+Nearly every online service we use has a terms and conditions to which we must agree, and they are usually longer than any book we've ever read.
 As a result, most of us just click "Yes" or "I agree" without putting too much thought into what we're doing.

-However, all too often, less reputable companies will put things in the fine print that give them the right to take more money from you.
-For example, you may sign up for some sort of subscription, and in the fine print it might say that after three months you will be charged an additional service fee, which is usually exorbitant.
+However, some less reputable companies will put things in the fine print that give them the right to take more money from you.
+For example, you may sign up for some subscription, and in the fine print, it might say that after three months, you will be charged an additional service fee, which is usually exorbitant.